The Collection Teams

 Upon hearing this threat, Rezwit began turning the crawler around on the path.
 A solid featureless jungle surrounded them on both sides.
 After bumping a tree, crunching over a rotting log and avoiding a mud puddle that might prove problematical for the tracks, Rezwit found himself going in the right direction this time: out.
 He had decided never to speak to Alafa again after the way she behaved.
 He longed for those carefree days when he, Rifkin, Vimml, and Grummel romped happy-go-luckily over the deserts and mountains of Raethia, Beskol, and Orm.
 Irignum had too many trees, too many unfamiliar sounds, and too many creatures that wanted to make them their next meal.

-“Students,” he called out cooly, “carefully take note of the camouflauged mesh in the crawler’s hold.
+“Students,” he called out coolly, “carefully take note of the camouflaged mesh in the crawler’s hold.
 Unlike our traps, which take such a long time to prepare, our nets require only one or two collectors to throw them over a beast.
 Our darts can be thrown at netted creatures too dangerous to transport to a container in a conscious state.”

 “Rifkin,” Arkru blared into their helmets, “be careful.
 Don’t let them touch those darts!”